ericmuckley/laser_triggering/README.md

 This allows communication between Thorlabs instruments, Windows, and Python.

 The *PI_GCS2_DLL_x64.dll* library must be placed inside the same folder as the *piline.py* script for communication between Python and the PI hardware.

+# Additional help
+For additional help with this application, contact the author Eric: ericmuckley at gmail dot com.